Embrace Again Stays Atop Chinese Box Office Chart - UrduPoint

 The film revolves around stories of a group of ordinary people during the COVID-19 lockdown in Wuhan, spotlighting people's mutual support at the trying times in early 2020.

-Directed by Xue Xiaolu and starring Huang Bo and Jia Ling, the film raked in nearly 54 million Yuan (around 8.5 million U.S. Dollars) on its fourth day of screening.
+Directed by Xue Xiaolu and starring Huang Bo and Jia Ling, the film generated more than 16.3 million Yuan (around 2.6 million U.S. Dollars) on its seventh day of screening.

-Domestic comedy movie "Another Me" ranked second on the box office chart, raking in around 47.7 million yuan on Monday.